Launch of DVD Featuring Older People with an Intellectual Disability as part of Study on Ageing

 The Intellectual Disability Supplement to The Irish Longitudinal Study on Ageing (IDS-TILDA) is being carried out by Trinity College Dublin and led by Professor Mary McCarron, of the School of Nursing and Midwifery and Dean of the Faculty of Health Sciences at TCD.

 The Intellectual Disability Supplement to Irish Longitudinal Study on Ageing (IDS-TILDA) is designed to better understand the experiences and challenges of adults with an intellectual disability (ID) as they age.
 In its first wave of data collection, IDS-TILDA accumulated a sample of 753 persons aged 40+ with an ID.
 The sample was drawn randomly from the National Intellectual Disability Database (NIDD) which responded to questionnaires addressing demographics, health, health utilisation, medication usage, ADL/IADLs, employment/day programming, social participation, social connectedness, life satisfaction, happiness, ageing perceptions, personal choices, sources of income and life-long learning.
 The first wave cross-sectional findings established that the ageing of people with ID was similar in many respects to that of the general population but there were important differences in physical and mental health, health care access and utilization, incidence of dementia, and access to life-long learning, social engagement and friendship/family networks.
-The data is attracting national and international interest and it is the research team’s plan to make the data available electronically for other researchers.
+The data is attracting national and international interest and it is the research team’s plan to make the data available electronically to other researchers.

 Why this DVD? : You really don’t get the full impact of a finding that people with ID don’t always talk to their GP until you see a scene of a doctor’s visit play out, as you do here, where despite the kindest and best intentions of everyone involved the person with ID does not tell the doctor her concerns.